rinaresa/Alx_DjangoLearnLab/README.md

 # LibraryProject

-This is a Django project for the ALX learn Lab.
-It includes models, views, admin setup, and routing.
+This project was created as part of the ALX Django Learn Lab.It demonstrates how to create a basic Django project and run the development server.